quinot/NumberMagic/README.md

 LCD 1602
 --------

-16 columnn, 2 row LCD display driven directly from GPIO pins.
+16 column, 2 row LCD display driven directly from GPIO pins.
 To save pins, R/W is clamped to ground, and we use four-bit mode.
 (Higher end modules use SPI instead).